Small modular reactor: Radioactive waste

 If higher concentrations of fissile material remain in the spent fuel, the critical mass needed to sustain a nuclear chain reaction is also lower.
 As a direct consequence, the number of spent fuel assemblies present in a waste canister must also be lower, necessitating a larger number of canisters and overpacks (containment structures) to avoid criticality accidents and guarantee nuclear criticality safety in a deep geological repository.
 This also contributes to increased total waste volume and the number of disposal galleries needed in a geological repository.

 Given the potential technical and economic importance of SMRs in providing zero-carbon electrical energy for climate change mitigation, as well as the long-term and social relevance of managing and disposing of radioactive waste without imposing a negative burden on future generations, the publication of Krall et al. (2022) in the prestigious PNAS journal has attracted numerous responses.
 These range from criticisms regarding the quality of their data and hypotheses to international debates on radioactive waste generated by SMRs and their decommissioning.

 In an interview with François Diaz-Maurin, the associate editor of the Bulletin of the Atomic Scientists, Lindsay Krall—the lead author of the study and a former MacArthur postdoctoral fellow at Stanford's Center for International Security and Cooperation (CISAC)—addressed questions and criticisms, including those raised by the NuScale reactor company.
 One of Krall's main concerns in the interview was:

 There's definitely a disconnect between the people working on the back end of the fuel cycle—especially with geologic repository development—and those actually designing reactors.
 And, there is not a lot of motivation for these reactor designers to think about the geologic disposal aspects because the NRC's new reactor design certification application does not have a chapter on geologic disposal...

-The critical study by Krall et al. (2022) has the merit of raising relevant questions that cannot be ignored by reactor designers or decision-makers, and has triggered open discussions on important outcomes for SMRs and radioactive waste management in general.
-Among the various types of SMR projects being initiated by startup companies today, only those that adequately address these questions and genuinely contribute to minimizing the radioactive waste they produce are likely to receive support from the public, governmental organizations (such as nuclear safety authorities and radioactive waste management organizations), and long-term national policy funding.